arximboldi/lager/doc/architecture.rst

 actions<intent-effect-example>`.
 However, in our current scenario, a function suffices.
-We call this function ``intent()``, because it captures the intention of the user, this is, given something that happened in the user interface, it tells what the user wants to do:
+We call this function ``intent()``, because it captures the intention of the user, this is, given something that happened in the user interface, it tells us what the user wants to do:

 .. code-block:: c++